AqwamCreates/DataPredict/docs/GameDesignMeetsMachineLearningTutorials/AllAboutOptima.md

 # All About Optima

-## Interpreting Local And Global Optimum In Game Design
+## Interpreting Local And Global Optimum

 * Local Optimum -> The best score for a subset of input values.